Understanding the pzPvStream (BLOB) database column

 This presentation is part of the Designing and Building for Performance Self-Study Course.

-- They are compressed by PRPC for low storage overhead.
+- BLOBs are compressed by PRPC for low storage overhead.

-- They can hold any amount of information since there are no physical limit constraints, such as maximum column lengths or page sizes.
+- BLOBs can hold any amount of information since there are no physical limit constraints, such as maximum column lengths or page sizes.

 - The object structure can be very complex, holding many levels of nested structures and repeating groups of information.